TOAST3R/algorithms-divide-conquer/README.md

 | Insertion sort | O(n²)           | Sorting::InsertionSort.new.sort(array) |
 | Bubble sort    | O(n²)           | Sorting::BubbleSort.new.sort(array)    |
 | Merge sort     | O(nlog(n))      | Sorting::MergeSort.new.sort(array)     |

 ## Count inversions problem

 The problem is to compute the number of inversions in the given array of integers.
+We will solve it with brute force in  O(n²) time.
+Largest-possible number of inversions of an n size array is n(n-1)/2.

 ```
 Given an array A containing 1..n in some arbritrary order